AMERICA'S FAITH FRONTIER

 2. THE TRUTH WILL SET YOU FREE

-STAND TOGETHER AS CHILDREN OF GOD
+3. COME TOGETHER AS A PEOPLE OF GOD

-5. KNOW THE LOCALITY OF REALITY
+4. KNOW THE LOCALITY OF REALITY

-6. WHAT DO WE TAKE WITH US ON OUR
+5. WHAT DO WE TAKE WITH US ON OUR

 JOURNEY TO THE PROMISED LAND

-7. TRUST THE CREATOR
+6. TRUST THE CREATOR

-8. WHAT ARE WE WAITING FOR
+7. WHAT ARE WE WAITING FOR

 PATH OF FAITH

-Howdy!
-My name is James, and I traveled by foot, horse, and canoe for 5,000 miles though America, from farm to farm, town to town, and city to city.
-If this impresses you, well that is good but please know this as well.
+Now, if I have gotten your attention, please know this as well.
 In my life, I failed in marriage, never had any children, never made any of those sacrifices.
 And yet, after all that personal failure, the Lord said he would share his children with me if I chose to serve Him.
-So I put my trust in Him and made the journey without doors to lock or walls to sleep behind.
-It was as real as it gets, and I hope to share the perspective God has given me because it might help others find what is good their soul and right for their world, not by following me, but by following God, for He truly holds our best interest at heart.
+So I put my trust in Him and made the journey, and having done so, I hope to share the perspective God has given me because it might encourage others to find what is good for their soul and right for their world, not by following me, but by following God, for He truly holds our best interest at heart.

-But what does it mean to answer God's call to a better place?
+So, what does it mean to answer God’s call to a better place?

 _______